rozbb/draft-waict-transparency/draft-waict-transparency.md

 The `.p/<W>` suffix is only present for partial tiles, defined below. <W> is the width of the tile, a decimal ASCII integer between 1 and 255, with no additional leading zeroes.

-The transparency service MUST store a tile of an enrolled dictionary for at least one year beyond the youngest entry in the tile.
+The transparency service MUST store a tile of an enrolled site for at least one year beyond the youngest entry in the tile.
 If the tile is partial, then the transparency service MUST NOT delete it until the site unenrolled.

 A transparency service MAY prune sites for inactivity.
 That is, it MAY unenroll them after a year of no updates.